tks18/abandoned-read-write-tech/category/electric-bikes.md

 ---
 title: Electric Bikes
-layout: category
+layout: categorytest
 slug: electric-bikes
-description: Updates Regarding Electric Bikes
+description: >-
+	Electric motorcycles and scooters are plug-in electric vehicles with two or three wheels.
+The electricity is stored on board in a rechargeable battery, which drives one or more electric motors.
+Electric scooters (as distinct from motorcycles) have a step-through frame.
 ---

-<p>Electric motorcycles and scooters are plug-in electric vehicles with two or three wheels.
-The electricity is stored on board in a rechargeable battery, which drives one or more electric motors.
-Electric scooters (as distinct from motorcycles) have a step-through frame.</p>